-eProxy Form Physical Proxy Form Go to "Meeting Event" and select "PETRONAS CHEMICALS GROUP BERHAD 26TH ANNUAL GENERAL MEETING" from the list of companies and click "Enter".
-Go to "PROXY" and click on "Submit Another eProxy Form".
-Go to "Submitted eProxy Form List" and click "View" for the eProxy form.
-Please write in to bsr.helpdesk@boardroomlimited.com to revoke the appointment of proxy/proxies.
+eProxy Form

-- Click "Cancel/Revoke" at the bottom of the eProxy form. - Click "Proceed" to confirm.
+- Go to "Meeting Event" and select "PETRONAS CHEMICALS • GROUP BERHAD 26TH ANNUAL GENERAL MEETING" from the list of companies and click "Enter". - Go to "PROXY" and click on "Submit Another eProxy Form". - Go to "Submitted eProxy Form List" and click "View" for the eProxy form. - Click "Cancel/Revoke" at the bottom of the eProxy form. - Click "Proceed" to confirm.